-Advice for foreign visitors to London
+Advice for overseas visitors to London

 Not every NHS treatment in England is free of charge.
 There are, for example, charges for dental treatment and, for non-UK residents, charges for hospital treatments.
 If you are an overseas visitor to the UK you may be charged for some treatments and, depending on how urgent it is, you will usually have to pay in advance.